Linaro/website/_posts/events/2021-12-08-linaro-connect-webinar-using-linux-kernel-for-real-time-systems.md

 * Daniel Thompson, Principal Tech Lead at Linaro
 * Leo Yan, Senior Engineer at Linaro

 This is a two part training.

-Part one will be held on January 18 and part two will be held on January 25.
-Both sessions have the following time slots available:
+* Part one will be held on Tuesday, January 18
+* Part two will be held on Tuesday, January 25

+Both sessions have three opportunities to join:

 * 2:00AM UTC (in Mandarin / 10 AM CST)
 * 9:00 AM GMT (in English)
 * 17:00 PM GMT (in English)

-Registration: [HERE](https://www.eventbrite.co.uk/e/exclusive-linaro-member-training-using-linux-kernel-for-real-time-systems-tickets-228604360797) (member code required) \
+Details:

+\-Duration of training: 2 hours \
+-Format: Live, Zoom webinar and live streamed to Youtube \
+-Availability: Open to Linaro Members only \
+-Cost: Free\
+-Registration: Open, Complete the form below *Member code required \
-Members have been emailed with the access code.
-If you are an employee of a [Linaro member company](https://www.linaro.org/membership/) and need the code, please email marketing@linaro.org
+(Members have been emailed with the access code.
+If you are an employee of a [Linaro member company](https://www.linaro.org/membership/) and need the code, please email marketing@linaro.org)

-* Format: Live training via Zoom webinar and Youtube live stream
-* Duration: 2 hours per session
+Register Below:

+ADD COGNITO FORMS WIDGET